 GPS/IMU data were processed by RSD personnel to yield precise camera positions and orientations for direct georeferencing (DG) of the imagery.
 A local GPS base station was established for use as a reference station for kinematic GPS processing operations.
 The position of the base station was determined using the NGS Online Processing User Service (OPUS), which computed fixed baseline solutions from nearby CORS stations.
-The kinematic GPS data was processed in May 2015 using Applanix POSPac MMS (ver.
-7.1) software.
-For further information refer to the Airborne Positioning and Orientation Reports (APOR) on file with other project data within the RSD Electronic Data Library.
+The kinematic GPS data was processed in October 2015 using Applanix POSPac MMS 7.1 software.
+For further information refer to the Airborne Positioning and Orientation Report (APOR) on file with other project data within the RSD Electronic Data Library.

 The processed GPS/IMU data were used to derive precise exterior orientation (EO) values of the camera centers required for digital feature extraction.
 The predicted horizontal accuracy of the imagery was determined by propagating sensor EO and image measurement uncertainties through the photogrammetric collinearity equations using the Exterior Orientation Total Propagated Uncertainty (EO-TPU) tool developed by NGS.
-Using this tool, the predicted horizontal uncertainty at the 95% confidence level was calculated to be 0.93 meters.
-Previously compiled feature data from CMP Project CA1213F-CM-N (GC11407), with a horizontal accuracy of 0.6 meters at the 95% confidence level, was used to verify positional integrity of the imagery used for compilation.
+Using this tool, the predicted horizontal uncertainty at the 95% confidence level was calculated to be 0.86 meters.